CAVaccineInventory/vial/docs/api.md

 * **Availability** (required): a list of availability tags, see below
 * **Notes**: A free text field of public notes
 * **Internal Notes**: A free text field of private, internal notes
+* **Do not call until**: An ISO 8601-formatted timestamp, before which this location should not be called again

 Here is an example submission:
 ```json